zephyrproject-rtos/zephyr/boards/heltec/heltec_wifi_lora32_v2/doc/index.rst

 ============

 During the development cycle, it is intended to build & flash as quickly possible.
-For that reason, images can be build one at a time using traditional build.
+For that reason, images can be built one at a time using traditional build.

 The instructions following are relevant for both manual build and sysbuild.
 The only difference is the structure of the build directory.